 Myth 2: I went on holiday for a week in a sunny hot spot.
 So I’m okay.

 This really depends on the amount of sunshine you had and the colour of your skin!
-If you are fair-skinned and had at least 20 minutes of sunshine all throughout summer (assuming it was at the hottest time of the day and you didn’t wear any sunblock) then you might have adequate levels of vitamin D.
+If you are fair-skinned and had at least 20 minutes of sunlight all throughout summer (assuming it was at the hottest time of the day and you didn’t wear any sunblock) then you might have adequate levels of vitamin D.

-If you are darker-skinned and had at least 30-40 minutes of sun exposure over summer, then you are covered for the summer period only.
+If you are darker-skinned and had at least 30-40 minutes of sun exposure over the summer, then you are covered for the summer period only.
 For the rest of the year, you need additional vitamin D supplements of 25 ug per day.

 Myth 3: we all need the same amount of vitamin D supplements

 Babies need 8.5 – 10 mcg of vitamin D per day

 Once infants are over the age of 1 they need 10 mcg of vitamin D daily until age 5.

 They may need a supplement over winter depending on how much exposure to the sun they get over winter and the colour of their skin.